Looking to make a home with flatmate? Here’s how to do it without going crazy!

 And Lastly, Communicate And Compromise

-Similarly, if she says something’s bothering her, try and compromise and work on it.
-Remember, the goal to make a happy, peaceful home, and making compromises, both ways, is the only way to achieve that goal.
+Similarly, if they say something’s bothering them, try and compromise and work on it.
+Remember, the goal to make a happy, peaceful home, and making compromises, both ways, is the only way to achieve that goal!